3.20 Provisions, contingent liabilities and contingent assets

 (a) Demand raised by Excise authorities

-The Company had received a show cause notice dated 5 June 2012 from the Directorate General of Central Excise Intelligence for not paying excise duty on the facility discount paid to Delhi Transport Corporation from December 2008 to August 2010 and raised a demand of H 2.42 crores (previous year H 2.42 crores) which the Company duly deposited and, however, filed an appeal on 20 August 2013 with the Commissioner of Central Excise.
+The Company had received a show cause notice dated 5 June 2012 from the Directorate General of Central Excise Intelligence for not paying excise duty on the facility discount paid to Delhi Transport Corporation from December 2008 to August 2010 and raised a demand of H 2.42 crores (previous year H 2.42 crores) which the Company duly deposited and expenses off in the Statement of Profit and Loss at the time of such payment.
+However, the company filed an appeal on 20 August 2013 with the Commissioner of Central Excise.
 The demand was confirmed by the Commissioner of Excise in its order dated 30 September 2013 and a penalty of H 2.42 crores (excluding interest) was imposed on the Company.
 The Company filed an appeal on 10 January 2014 against the demand including penalty with Central Excise and Service Tax Appellate Tribunal and the stay has been granted by the tribunal against the demand.
-The case is remanded back to the assessing authority by Central Excise and Service Tax Appellate Tribunal to submit additional documents along with other evidence.
+The case is remanded back to

 (b) Demand raised by income-tax authorities

-In respect of assessment year 2017-18, the assessing officer had disallowed additional depreciation claimed by the Company in respect of assessment year 2017-18, on addition of assets pertaining to the CNG business.
-The department has raised a demand of H 2.48 crores for the assessment year 2017-18 including interest.
-Company has filed an appeal with Commissioner of Income Tax (Appeals) against the assessment order passed by income-tax department for AY 2017-18.
-The Company is of the view that such disallowance is not tenable and accordingly no provision has been made for the said demand.
+(i) In respect of assessment year 2017-18, the assessing officer disallowed the additional depreciation claimed by the Company u/s 32(1)(iia) of the Income Tax Act, 1961 on addition of assets pertaining to the CNG business.
+The income tax department has raised demand of H 2.48 crores including interest.
+The Company filed an appeal with Commissioner of Income Tax (Appeals) against the assessment order passed by the Assessing officer.
+During the year, the Commissioner of Income Tax (Appeals) vide its order dated 12.03.2025, has decided the matter in the favour of the company considering the favourable orders passed by the Income Tax Appellate Tribunal on similar issue in company's own case for the previous years and deleted the addition made by the Assessing officer. "

-In respect of the assessment year 2021-22, deductions under chapter-VIA amounting to H 35.40 crores for Deductions claimed under Chapter-VIA only consist of deduction under section 80-M of the Act has been denied u/s 143(1) of the Income Tax Act'1961 and accordingly, demand of H 11.42 crores (including interest) has been raised.
-Company has filed an appeal with Commissioner of Income Tax (Appeals) against the Intimation Order issued u/s 143(1) of the Act.
-The Company is of the view that such disallowance is not tenable and accordingly no provision has been made for the said demand.
+(iii) In respect of the assessment year 2021-22, deductions under chapter-VIA which consist of deduction under section 80-M of the Income Tax Act, 1961 amounting to H 35.40 crores has been denied in the intimation issued u/s 143(1) of the Income Tax Act,1961 and accordingly, demand of H 11.42 crores (including interest) has been raised.
+The Company filed the rectification application with the Jurisdictional assessing officer along with that company also filed an appeal with the Commissioner of Income Tax (Appeals) against the intimation issued u/s 143(1) of the Act.
+The Assessing officer vide its rectification order dated 20.01.2025, has deleted the addition made in the intimation issued u/s 143(1) of the Income Tax Act, 1961.

 (c) Demand raised by Delhi Development Authority (DDA)

-Delhi Development Authority (DDA) has raised a total demand (excluding interest) of H 155.64 crores during 201314 on account of increase in license fees in respect of sites taken by the Company on lease from DDA for setting up compressed natural gas (CNG) stations in Delhi.
+Delhi Development Authority (DDA) has raised a total demand (excluding interest) of H155.64 crores during 2013-14 on account of increase in license fees in respect of sites taken by the Company on lease from DDA for setting up compressed natural gas (CNG) stations in Delhi.
 The increase in license fees was related to the period 1 April 2007 to 31 March 2014.
 The Company has filed a writ petition on 11 October 2013 before the Hon'ble Delhi High Court against the demand raised by DDA as the revised license fees has been increased manifold and made applicable retrospectively from financial year 2007-08.
-Further, DDA vide communication dated 29 August 2016 has revised the total demand (excluding interest) to H 330.73 crores for the period upto 31 March 2016.
-The matter is pending in the Hon'ble High Court of Delhi and the Company, based on the legal opinion taken, is of the view that such demand is not tenable and accordingly no provision has been made for this aforementioned demand raised by DDA in the books of accounts.
+Further, DDA vide communication dated 29 August 2016 has revised the total demand (excluding interest) to H330.73 crores for the period upto 31 March 2016.

 (d) Demand raised by Greater Noida Authority